Short-Term Turbulence Prediction for Seeing Using Machine Learning: Data Acquisition and Preparation

-For the LSTM, RNN, and \textsc{FloTS} models, each continuous segment of data was processed independently.
+\item Assembly of the interpolated dataset: All interpolated values were compiled into a new time series with uniform 10-minute spacing.
+This regularized dataset ensures compatibility with machine learning models that require fixed-size input windows and consistent temporal structure. \end{enumerate} For the LSTM, RNN, and \textsc{FloTS} models, each continuous segment of data was processed independently.
 Given sufficiently large continuous lengths, the data are segmented into input-output pairs, denoted by $\sm \in \mathbb{R}^{d_-}$ and $\sp \in \mathbb{R}^{d_+}$, corresponding to sequence lengths $d_-$ and $d_+$, respectively.
 The input $\sm$ represents a sequence of historical seeing measurements used for prediction, while $\sp$ is the corresponding future window that the model aims to forecast.
 The slicing was performed using a sliding window mechanism with a single timestep stride, ensuring that all valid subsequences within a group were extracted.
 We evaluated different input sequence lengths, testing durations from 6 hours (corresponding to 36 time steps) down to 2 hours (12 time steps), as described in Section \ref{sec:training_length}.
 The output horizon $\sp$ was fixed at 2 hours (12 time steps), aligned with the predictive goal of the study.

 After generating the complete set of $(\sm, \sp)$ pairs, a total of 71\,906 pairs were obtained.
 Each pair corresponds to a two-hour sequence composed of 12 time steps with a temporal resolution of 10 minutes.
 The dataset therefore represents approximately 143\,812 hours of time series data (about 5\,992 days).